ScienceParkStudyGroup/microbiome-lesson/_episodes/02-data-exploration-and-properties.md

 > > This plot represents the occurence frequency.
 The x axis represents the occurence value (for the all OTU table, so for
 > > each sample and OTU) and y the frequency.
 > > You can see that for x = 0, y = 68633.
 So, there are 68633 zeros in the OTU table.
-> > You can also see that the histogram is rapidely decreasing when x increases.
-That means that there is a lot of low counts > > occurences (such as 0, 1 or 2 counts per OTU and per sample) and few abundant OTU.
+> > You can also see that the histogram is rapidly decreasing as x increases.
+This means that there is a lot of low counts > > occurences (such as 0, 1 or 2 counts per OTU and per sample) and few abundant OTU.
 > {: .solution}
 {: .challenge}

 > ## Remark
-> One option for data fitering could be to remove OTU that have a number of counts for all the samples lower than a define value.
+> One option for data fitering could be to remove OTUs that have a number of counts for all the samples lower than a define value.
 {: .callout}

 #### 5.1.3.
 Minimum of counts per OTU for all the samples